atskae/computer-graphics/scratch-a-pixel/notes/02-geometry/05-transforming-points-vectors/README.md

 ## The Trick about Homogenous Points
 A *homogenous point* is a point `P(0,0,0,w)`  where `w` is always `1`: `P(0,0,0,1)`.

-(rant to textbook, don't say "w is always 1" without having said what w was 😑...)

 `w` is usually not explicitly defined in CG libraries (in other words, only x, y, and z coordinates are explicitly defined).

 If the fourth column of a matrix is always `(0,0,0,1)`, then the fourth coordinate of the transformed point `P'` is always `1`.